Traditional Ayahuasca

 Bem-vindo ao Brasil

-Five days in the Amazonian Jungles with the tribes Yawanawa, Huni Kuin, or Shanenawa.
-Two days of commuting and relaxing in the city of Rio Branco.
-Ayahuasca ceremonies, Hapé/Rapé rituals, Herbal baths, excursions in the jungles, craft exhibition, Kapum (frog medicine), clay baths, Sananga medicine, face painting, and a lot more.
+Typically 5-6 days in the Amazonian Jungles with the tribes Yawanawa, Huni Kuin, or Shanenawa.
+1-2 days of commuting and relaxing in the city of Rio Branco.
+Extra day commuting to the tribes.
+Ayahuasca ceremonies, Rapé/Sananga rituals, Herbal baths, excursions in the jungles, craft exhibition, Kapum (frog medicine), clay baths, Sananga medicine, face painting, and a lot more.

 Cultivating Indigenous Empowerment